Industrial Laser Marking Systems / Laser Markers

 - Prismatic vs. Cylindrical Cells

-- Since prismatic cells are stacked on top of each other, they overheat faster and easier than cylindrical cells.
+- Since prismatic cells are stacked on top of each other, they overheat faster and more easily than cylindrical cells.
 The rectangular shape doesn’t cycle the heat as well as the cylindrical shape does.
 Additionally, since there are no gaps between cells, one overheated prismatic cell can harm the other cells.

 Uses